orsonteodoro/oiledmachine-overlay/docs/SUPPORT_MATRIX.md

 | Rust 1.95.0                     | Available                             | F43 (1.95.0), F44 (1.95.0)            |
 | Rust-9999 (1.97.0-nightly)      | Limited support                       |                                       |

 For non C/C++ langages (e.g. Python or JS) the Rust slot rules for version pinning are as follows:

-Packages are pinned to a particular Rust for reproducible reasons and to reduce verification code creep.

 - The latest LTS slot by LTS distro releases is supported for LTS packages.
 - The latest rolling slot by rolling distros is supported for rolling packages.
 - The live slot for Chromium.
 - The bootstrap slots that are unassociated with any LTS distros are deprecated so packages need to use either a the latest LTS slot or rolling slot.
 - The highest slot required by the lockfile should determine if the package is a LTS (<1.89.0) or Rolling (>=1.89.0) slot

+Packages are pinned to a particular Rust for reproducible reasons and to reduce verification code creep.

-- The new Rust rules on this overlay (May 2026) removes doubt on miscompilation slots causing errors or vulnerabilities.
+The new Rust rules on this overlay (May 2026) for this scenario addresses a security issue possibility (e.g. miscompilation slots causing errors or vulnerabilities).

 For C/C++ the Rust slot rules for version pinning are as follows:

-The version ranges is to avoid multiple LLVM versions loaded.

 - The Rust dependency is pinned based on the same slot.
 * Supported ranges